 |The wilderness of The Burren, County Clare.
 Bob's family history is somewhere out there.|

 The problem is that instead of researching from the 'inside out', as I like to call it, Bob conducted the research which brought him to these great-great grandparents from the 'outside in'.
-Research from the 'outside in' often involves a famous person found via 'new' media, or in this case a biography, who bears the same surname as the researcher in question.
-The researcher then attempts to prove a connection by working from the famous person outside the family tree in toward the researcher's family members, instead of the other way around.
+Unfortunately, research from the 'outside in' often involves a famous person found via 'new' media, using sources such as unreliable online genealogies, or as in this case, a biography.
+The person bears the same surname as the researcher in question, so the researcher then attempts to prove a connection by working from the famous person outside the family tree in toward the researcher's family members, instead of the other way around.

 Bob found a biography written about an historical figure — whom I refer to hereafter as 'FM' — who was born in the same Irish county as Bob's ancestors, and bears the same surname as his family.
 Bob has not only decided he is related to FM, but related in a very specific way.

 Apparently, I frustrated Bob when I asked if he can prove the line connecting from him, through his parents, grandparents, and great-grandparents to FM, whom he says is his great-granduncle, the brother of his great-grandfather 'Thomas'.

 Bob called me 'picky'.

 Bob explained that he has a gut feeling that his great-grandfather Thomas and FM were "probably brothers".
 Probably brothers?
 A gut feeling?
 "Do you have documentary evidence of any kind which can show the connection?", I asked.
 "No", came the reply, "but I do have lots of information about FM.".

 The facts as they stand: